 9 Common Nightmares And What They Mean About Your Life

-Nightmares are intense and distressing dreams that occur during the Rapid Eye Movement (REM) stage of sleep.
+Nightmares are intense and bad dreams that occur during the Rapid Eye Movement (REM) stage of sleep.
 They often involve vivid and frightening imagery, such as feeling chased or attacked by an unknown force, and they can make you feel anxious and scared when you wake up.
 Nightmares can be incredibly vivid and can leave you feeling scared, confused, and overwhelmed.

 Nightmares are more common among children than adults, but it is not uncommon for adults to experience them from time to time.
 The most common causes of nightmares include stress and anxiety, traumatic events or experiences, certain medications, sleep deprivation, TV and social media, and substance abuse.
 In some cases, nightmares may be linked to a physical or mental health condition such as PTSD or depression.